ryan-rashidian/qemy/README.md

 cd ~/path/to/qemy # path to project root directory python -m frontend.cli
 ```
-- Users are responsible for complying with the terms of any third-party APIs used.

 - This program does not require paying any fees or subscriptions.
 Paid versions of FMP and Tiingo APIs are optionally available in order to increase data usage limitation.
-Be mindful of Tiingo API and FMP API data usage limits.
+Be mindful of Tiingo, FMP and Fred data usage limits.
 More info and tracking is available on their websites.

+---

+## Legal / Attribution

+- Users are responsible for complying with the terms of any third-party APIs used.

+- Previously included test usage of FMP API endpoints.
+These have been removed to comply with their ToS.

+### Fred API

+- This product uses the FRED® API but is not endorsed or certified by the Federal Reserve Bank of St. Louis.

+### Tiingo API

+- This software is not owned, managed by, or affiliated with/by Tiingo.

 ---